 Flour - I just use plain flour (all purpose flour).
 Use 00 if you prefer.
 I use a smaller amount of flour for a super tender dough.

-Egg Yolk - You could leave this out if you want to make vegan gnocchi.
+Egg Yolk - You could leave this out if you want to make the gnocchi vegan.

 Sea salt - Use closer to 2 teaspoons if using a kosher salt.